jbettmann/meet/README.md

 As a user
-I should be able to see/hide a events details
-So that I can see the details of that given event
+I should be able to see/hide a events details so that I can see the details of that given event

 #### Scenarios:

-**Scenario 1: An event element is collapsed by default:**
+**Scenario 1: An event element is collapsed by default:**<br/>
-Given the user had chosen a city
+Given the user had chosen a city<br/>
-When the user is viewing all the events from that city Then the events “show details” should be collapsed by default for all events
+When the user is viewing all the events from that city<br/>
+Then the events “show details” should be collapsed by default for all events<br/>

-**Scenario 2: User can expand an event to see its details:**
+**Scenario 2: User can expand an event to see its details:**<br/>
-Given all event for that city where displayed
+Given all event for that city where displayed<br/>
-When the user clicks on the “more details” button of a specific event they’re interested in Then the user can view more information about that specific event
+When the user clicks on the “more details” button of a specific event they’re interested in<br/>
+Then the user can view more information about that specific event<br/>

-**Scenario 3: User can collapse an event to hide its details:**
+**Scenario 3: User can collapse an event to hide its details:**<br/>
-Given events were shown to the user and they choice an event to view “more details” on When the user clicks on the “hide details” button of that specific event Then the information should be hidden from the user.
+Given events were shown to the user and they choice an event to view “more details” on<br/>
+When the user clicks on the “hide details” button of that specific event<br/>
+Then the information should be hidden from the user.<br/>

 ### Feature 3: Specify the Number of Events